linjialiang/emad-loppo/docs/template-variables.md

 # Template variables

-Loppo provides some template variables used in templates.
+emadLoppo provides some template variables used in templates.

 They could be divided into two categories: site variables and page variables.